 T-12.
 There will be no parking facilities near the lighthouse tower and vehicles will be controlled within the enclosure to prevent vibrations and possible confusion to seafarers from their headlights, among other effects.

-AGREEMENT FOR SITING THIRD PARTY EQUIPMENT AT A LIGHTHOUSE – THLS ENGLAND
+AGREEMENT FOR SITING THIRD PARTY EQUIPMENT AT A LIGHTHOUSE – THLS ENGLAND – United Kingdom

 TERMS OF AGREEMENT FOR THE SITING OF EQUIPMENT AT TRINITY HOUSE PREMISES